 AeroAgent - AI-Powered Assistant

-An AI assistant with 39 tools that work across local files and remote providers.
+An AI assistant with 50+ tools that work across local files and remote providers.
 Supports 24 AI providers (OpenAI, Anthropic, Gemini, xAI, Ollama, DeepSeek, Mistral, Cerebras, SambaNova, Fireworks, Nvidia, and 13 more).
-Vision/multimodal, RAG indexing, plugin ecosystem, streaming responses, multi-step autonomous execution, native MCP server mode (39 MCP tools), and Command Palette (Ctrl+Shift+P).
+Vision/multimodal, RAG indexing, plugin ecosystem, streaming responses, multi-step autonomous execution, native MCP server mode (35+ MCP tools), and Command Palette (Ctrl+Shift+P).

 AeroFTP is built for both humans and AI agents.
 As agentic AI, computer use, and autonomous coding assistants become the standard way to interact with computers, AeroFTP provides native interfaces for both use cases.

 For AI Agents (CLI): Tools like Claude Code, Open Interpreter, Cline, Aider, Devin, Codex, Cursor Agent, Windsurf, and other agentic frameworks can call aeroftp-cli directly.
-Structured --json output, vault-based --profile credentials (agents never see passwords), semantic exit codes, and .aeroftp batch scripts make AeroFTP a first-class tool in any agent's toolkit.
+Structured --json output, vault-based --profile credentials (agents never see passwords), semantic exit codes, and .aeroftp-script batch files make AeroFTP a first-class tool in any agent's toolkit.
 External agents can also invoke aeroftp-cli agent to orchestrate AeroAgent as a credential-isolating proxy for multi-server operations.
 See Agent Orchestration for the full orchestration guide, CLI reference, and a verified field test report.

-For Humans (GUI + AeroAgent): The desktop app provides drag-and-drop file management with AeroAgent, the integrated AI assistant offering 39 tools across local files and remote providers.
+For Humans (GUI + AeroAgent): The desktop app provides drag-and-drop file management with AeroAgent, the integrated AI assistant offering 50+ tools across local files and remote providers.
 AeroAgent supports multi-step autonomous execution, tool approval workflows with backend-enforced grants, and 24 AI providers.

 aeroftp-cli ls --profile "My Server" /var/www/ -l # Vault profile (no credentials exposed)